bartelsjoshuac/Corduroy/docs/README.md

 ## Mis-user stories
 1. Snowmobilers (non-registered users) should not be able to submit reports.
 2. Groomers must submit a minimum of all field with the conditions being 4+ chars.
 3. Admins must not be able to change the date of trail name of the submission when approving.
+4. Only Admins can change the approved attribute

 ## Mitigation
 1. Only authenticated user can submit or publish reports
 2. Error checking in models of date, and char limits
 3. Possibly attribute level security
+4. Possibly attribute level security

 # Diagrams